youssef-mansor/TheAgentCompany/workspaces/README.md

 agents powered by AI.

 OpenHands requires a sandbox environment that the agent needs to run in.
-It allows users to provide a custom sandbox image, and thus we will use the `example_task_image` we just built.
+It allows users to provide a custom sandbox image, and thus we will use the `example-exam-image` we just built.

 Clone `OpenHands` repo and create a `config.toml` in the OpenHands directory: